Heavy quark momentum diffusion from the lattice using gradient flow: Flowed color-electric correlator on the lattice

 \subsection{Lattice setup}

 A summary of the parameters of the gauge configurations used in this study can be found in \autoref{tab:lattice_setup}.
 All configurations are generated in the quenched approximation using heatbath and overrelaxation updates.
 The gauge action is the standard Wilson action.
 After thermalization (5000 heatbath sweeps), we save a configuration after every 500 combined sweeps, where one such sweep consists of one heatbath and four overrelaxation sweeps.
+We have checked that this procedure eliminates autocorrelations between saved configurations in all quantities we consider here.
 The lattice boundary conditions are periodic for all directions.

-In order to compare our correlator measurements with previous results from \cite{Francis:2015daa}, we use the same lattice dimensions and $\beta$-values to set the temperature to about $1.5\,T_c$.
+In order to compare our correlator measurements with previous results from \cite{Francis:2015daa}, we not only use the same gauge action and operator discretization, but also the same lattice dimensions and $\beta$-values to set the temperature to about $1.5\,T_c$.
 The lattice spacing $a$ is determined via the Sommer scale $r_0$~\cite{Sommer:1993ce} with parameters taken from~\cite{Francis:2015lha} and updated coefficients from~\cite{Burnier:2017bod}.
 We use the state-of-the-art value $r_0T_c=0.7457(45)$~\cite{Francis:2015lha}.

 For statistical mean and error estimation of observables measured on the configurations we perform a bootstrap analysis with 10000 samples for each lattice.